top of page

 About Me

-I currently serve as Senior Policy Adviser for Data and Digital Technologies at the Royal Society, the UK’s national scientific academy, where I lead programmes related to data for science, privacy enhancing technologies, inclusive digital technologies, and AI ethics*.
+I lead the data and AI policy portfolio at the Royal Society, the UK’s national scientific academy, shaping research‑informed policy programmes on data for science, privacy‑enhancing technologies, inclusive digital systems, AI governance and AI ethics.*

-I’m interested in how numbers and measurements are made, what they include or leave out, and how that shapes the decisions we rely on.
-My academic roots are in science and technology studies (processes of quantification) and critical political ecology.
-This curiosity has taken me from smallholder farms in Appalachia to Whitehall meeting rooms.
+At the heart of my work is a long‑standing interest in how numbers and measurements are made, what they include or leave out, and how those choices shape the decisions we rely on—in science, policy, and public life.
+My academic training is in science and technology studies (with a focus on processes of quantification) and critical political ecology.
+That curiosity has taken me from smallholder farms in Appalachia, to laboratories and statistical systems, to Whitehall meeting rooms.

 I’ve contributed to national and international policy initiatives with partners including the OECD, United Nations, UK government and regulators, the Chinese Academy of Science, and the US National Academy of Science.
 My work has been cited in UK Parliament, featured in Time Magazine, and highlighted in initiatives such as the UK–US PETs Prize Challenge and the UN AI Advisory Body.